 “I’ve gained so much knowledge and experience as part of this course and their guidance, advice, tips and cheerleading helped me both hold popup playgrounds and find my way through the course.”
 (Student from OH, USA)

 “I found the course well set out, easy to work through in a manageable time frame and the tutors gave loads of support and ideas to increase my thinking.
 I have since found myself sharing new ideas with my colleagues and helping them understand more about Playwork too.
 I would recommend this course to anyone who wants to learn more about child-led play and further their knowledge about Playwork.”
 (Student from NSW, Australia)

 Our mission has never changed.
 Through resources, training, mentorship and encouragement, we support the adults who make children’s right to play a reality.
 We playwork the playworkers.

 Are you looking for more education on core playwork theories and connection to a rich lineage and community of practice?
-Course information can be found here.
-Contact firstname.lastname@example.org for financial assistance discussion and enrolment.
+Course information is available.
+Contact email@example.com for financial assistance discussion and enrolment.